lina127/FavWeb/README.md

 </br>
 ## Feature  </br>
-* Add website.
+* Add website with URL and website name.
-* One click access to user's favorite website.
+* One click access to user's favorite website. </br>
-* Track most clicked website and order the list base on that.
+* Track most clicked website and order the list base on that. </br>
-* View current cows, sold cows and dead cows by filtering the data table.
 * Flexible data handling.
-Easy create, edit and delete.
+Easy create, edit and delete. </br>

 ## UI
 <p style="float-left">